 More About Great Danes

 Recognized as late as 1987 by the American Kennel Club, the Great Dane is known in its native Germany as the German Mastiff.
-This statuesque dog, often referred to as the “Apollo of the dog world,” is descended from the Molossus hounds of ancient Rome.
+This statuesque dog often referred to as the “Apollo of dogs,” is descended from the Molossus hounds of ancient Rome.

 In the Middle Ages, it was used as a wild boar hunter, companion, and bodyguard, and the breed also played its part in bull-baiting.

-In the 1800s, the Chancellor of Germany, Bismarck, who had a particular interest in mastiffs, crossed the mastiff of southern Germany and the Great Dane of the north to produce dogs similar to the Dane we know today, yet with a less refined frame.
+In the 1800s, the Chancellor of Germany, Bismarck, who had a particular interest in mastiffs, crossed the Mastiff of southern Germany and the Great Dane of the north to produce dogs similar to the Dane we know today, yet with a less refined frame.

-Despite its size, this breed should not be kenneled outdoors but kept indoors as a family member.
-The Great Dane is good-natured, playful, and easy to train.
-However, it should not be teased lest action is misinterpreted.
+Despite its large size, this breed should not be kenneled outdoors but kept indoors as a family member.
+The Great Dane is good-natured, playful, and easy to train, and however, it should not be teased lest action is misinterpreted.

-Even though they are massive, they are also known to be elegant and poised, said to stride with a nobleman or lady’s smooth and easy gait.
+Even though they are massive, they are also known to be a picture of elegance, poised, said to stride with stately grace alongside nobleman or lady’s smooth and easy gait.

-Lastly, Great Danes are very patient dogs, which makes them great for handling small children.
-They’re also fairly sociable and make friends easily, both with other dogs and humans.
+Lastly, Great Danes are very patient dogs, making them great for handling small children.
+They’re also fairly sociable and easily make friends with other dogs and humans.

 However, during the two annual shedding seasons, the shedding will be much heavier.
 Additionally, as with all dog breeds, you should keep the Great Dane’s nails short to prevent discomfort and issues when running and walking.